fastify/fastify/docs/Reference/Request.md

 > Note: For performance reason on `not found` route, you may see that we will add an extra property `Symbol('fastify.RequestAcceptVersion')` on the headers.

+> Note: When using schema, it may mutate the `request.headers` and `request.raw.headers` object.
+So, you may found the headers becomes empty.

 ```js
 fastify.post('/:params', options, function (request, reply) {